 - A rise in alternative transportation options like rideshare services.

-- More young people living in urban areas where cars are less necessary for daily life.
+- More young people live in urban areas where cars are less necessary for daily life.

 What Does it Take to Get Arrested for Drunk Driving?